 Hearing assessments can be arrange through ACT Health Audiometrists via contacting Community Health Intake on ph:62079977.

 Alternatively you can access a private audiologist or contact Australian Hearing.

-- A recent developmental assessment (less then 12 months old) or cognitive assessment (less then 2 years old)
+- A recent developmental assessment (less than 12 months old) or cognitive assessment (less than 2 years old)

 How to access this assessment: